XhrCkYsSgZokJL/betablade/README.md

 ## 📄 License

 This software is provided as-is for educational and research purposes.
-Users are responsible for compliance with applicable trading regulations and risk management.
+Users are responsible for compliance with applicable regulations and risk management.

 ---